Leon Bunn

-Leon Bunn (born 27 August 1992), is a German professional boxer.
+Leon Bunn (born 27 August 1992), is a German professional boxer, competing in light heavyweight.

 Amateur career

 Bunn's amateur record was 80/25/7 (won/lost/draw).
 He won numerous federal and national championships.
 From 2011 to 2014 Bunn remained undefeated as a German division contender in German Boxing Bundesliga in 13 bouts, fighting for CSC Frankfurt and SV Nordhausen.
 In 2014 Bunn and his team SV Nordhausen won the German national team championship before he reached finals of the German national light heavyweight championship earning a second place by fight cancellation due to Bunn's cut injury from semi finals.
 In 2015 he reached finals again and succeeded to win the German national light heavyweight championship after already winning the prestigious international Chemistry Cup in Halle, which is an AIBA tournament of highest category, by defeating Switzerland's Uke Smajli.